Merwin-Rebello/100days/README.md

 Q53) Made a static website using functions (react)

 Q54) Learnt about the parent , child component and made a page using it .

+Q55) learnt to add css to my static website.